cs573-24s/a3-Experiment/README.md

 - Average error scores were compared with benchmark results reported by Cleveland and McGill.

-# Experiment Result and Analysis
+# 5️⃣、Experiment Result and Analysis
 ## **Our Result**:
 ![alt text](img/our-results.png)
 **Cleveland Result**: